ThomasTerp/pixel-tiler/README.md

 # Pixel Tiler
-Web app for drawing using tiles.
+A web app for drawing using tiles.

 ## Available Scripts
 In the project directory, you can run: